rpblic/jekyll-now/_posts/lecturenote/2018-09-01-dlzerotoall_lecture_note.md

 ---
 layout: post
 title: DeepLearning Zero To All Lecture note
-tags: [DL, ZeroToAll, LectureNote]
+tags: ['DL', 'ZeroToAll', 'LectureNote']
-category: Deeplearningzerotoall
+category: Lecture_note
 ---

 Lecture Notes of DL Zero To All, Sung Kim.